 It's obvious that you need to check the coat on the dog to see if it fits well and your dog will wear it.
 One of the key things to check for it how snugly the coat fits on your dog.
 Check to see that there are no large gaps and that nothing is rubbing on your dog or restricting him from moving normally.

 Use these 6 points and you should be all set in finding the perfect dog coat.

 A Few Examples Of Good Dog Coats

 This flexible, warm fleece coat comes in a number of sizes and colors, and fits almost any dog.
-It's machine washable, and comes with adjustable Velcro straps.
+It's machine washable, and has a really high quality fleece and comes with adjustable easy on and off Velcro straps.

-This snowsuit is designed to keep your dog's entire body warm.
+This snowsuit is designed to keep your dog's entire body warm for dogs that are out in extreme cold conditions.
 Leg, arm, and hood parts are detachable, and the suit is machine washable.